taext/research_os/ideas/bn-interesting-idea.md

 ### What is the interesting idea with bn?

-The interesting idea with `bn` is searching Bing in the background and getting the result URLs only in-line, abstracting away everything except search engine and content.
+The interesting idea with `bn` is searching Bing in the background and getting result URLs only in-line, abstracting away everything except search engine and content.

 ### TL;DR